johnjackoleary/cfi-commonplace-book/Filed/Radio Setup Suggestions.md

-There are many correct radio setups you might use.
+There are many correct radio setups you might use, and it's largely a matter of personal preference.

+A few key ideas, however:
+1. Ensure both COM 1 and COM 2 can [[tx]] and [[rx]] before taking off
+2. When able, monitor guard (121.5)^[[[AIM 6]]-2-4]

+The setups below are what Jack uses and may be a helpful starting point.

 ## Pre-Solo
 Jack recommends this for pre-solo students or pattern work